timhughes/vagrant_ansible_k8s_cluster/README.md

       - [Host NFS configuration](#host-nfs-configuration)
       - [Firewall access for NFS](#firewall-access-for-nfs)

-<small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 ## Introduction

 Vagrant does most of the initial setup here.
 It uses an Ansible provisioner to get a very basic install following the instructions from official docs starting at [Installing kubeadm] and going as far as [Creating a single control-plane cluster with kubeadm].
 It uses the [Docker Container Runtime Interface] (CRI) and the [Calico Container Network Interface] (CNI)

 [Installing kubeadm]: https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/